 What is an Amazon FNSKU?

 That is because an MSKU identifies your product and an FNSKU identifies your product versus all of the other sellers who sell the same product inside the Amazon fulfillment centers.
-So FBA sellers will have FNSKUs assigned to their products.

 Here is an example of an FNSKU label that would go on a sellers product and be sent into the Amazon warehouse: